utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 1. Select **Team** in the Postman header, then select **Workspace management**.
 1. Select **Specific people or groups**.
 1. (Optional) Specify users or groups who can create team workspaces.
-If you don't specify users or groups, only Team Admins will have permission to create team workspaces in your team.
+If you don't specify users or groups, only Super Admins and Team Admins will have permission to create team workspaces in your team.
 1. Select **Save Changes**. -->

 <!-- <img alt="Specify users who can create team workspaces" src="https://assets.postman.com/postman-docs/v10/workspace-management-specify-users-v10.jpg"/> -->